 History of Flooding in Clark County

 The desert southwest is an environment of extremes.
 Typically thought of as a dry and hot region, the area often experiences intense rainfall and subsequent flash floods.
 Recorded reports of flooding in Clark County date back nearly 100 years.
 In a special report entitled History of Flooding, Clark County, Nevada 1905-1975, the U.S. Soil Conservation Service documented 184 different flooding events that resulted in damages to private property and public facilities.
-Since 1960, the area has experienced at least 11 floods costing more than a million dollars each.
-In that same period, 31 lives were lost in 21 separate flash flood events.

 While floods can and have occurred in almost every month of the year, the most damaging storms typically occur between July and September.
 During these hot summer months, moist unstable air from the Gulf of Mexico is forced rapidly upward by hot air currents.
 The dynamics of this process often result in spectacular displays of lightning in the desert sky.
 Too often, they also cause severe thunderstorms with intense rainfall on steep mountain slopes and armored desert surfaces.
 The rainwater runs off rapidly and concentrates in the urbanized areas at lower elevations.